Roller23/Mish/README.md

 ## Scripting

-Mish includes a fork of the [Ckript programming language](https://github.com/Roller23/ckript-lang) modified to suit backend development better.
+Mish includes a fork of the [Ckript programming language](https://github.com/Roller23/ckript-lang) modified to better suit backend development.

 The following functions were added:
 - `echo([any, ]) void` – expects at least one argument of any type.
 Renders the string representation of the passed arguments to the client.